Trump moves to slap duties on Chinese aluminum foil

 "The United States is committed to free, fair and reciprocal trade, and will continue to validate the information provided to us that brought us to this decision," Commerce Secretary Wilbur Ross said in a statement.
 "The Trump Administration will not stand idly by as harmful trade practices from foreign nations attempt to take advantage of our essential industries, workers, and businesses."

-This action is separate from the investigation into whether steel shipped in from foreign countries hurts U.S. national security, which the Trump administration launched in April.
+This action is separate from the investigation into whether aluminum shipped in from foreign countries hurts U.S. national security, which the Trump administration launched in April.

 Related: Trump getting ready to go after China on trade